sohamkamani/buttercms-nodejs-ecommerce/readme.md

 3. Integrating with an external payment portal, like Stripe or Paypal to retrieve payments before showing the payment confirmation page.

 Although this tutorial covered the basics, there's a lot more to learn!
 You can visit the [ButterCMS documentation page](https://buttercms.com/docs/api-client/nodejs) to know what else you can do using the NodeJS API.

+You can view the source code for he application [here](https://github.com/sohamkamani/buttercms-nodejs-ecommerce).